 Get your questions answered here!

-Click here to login and begin your application.
+Click the application link to login and begin your application.
+(Available soon.)

 Submit the application and budget by 11:59pm the Sunday before you would like to present.
 Submission must be received at least three weeksprior to your event.

 Present your initiative (with event, cost, follow-up and other details) to the Funding Board and directors.
 The Board will schedule your organization for a brief five minute presentation discussing your initiative on Wednesday nights 7:00- 9:00 PM.
 Following, the Funding Board will have a chance to ask questions about your initiative for five minutes.

 Your organization will be notified of the decision by approximately one week after your presentation/application review.